 - The winning player or team scores the total pip count of the opponents, rounded to the nearest multiple of five and divided by five, and added to the winner's score.

 - In a three-player game, when one player dominoes, whichever of the other players has the lower pip count also scores the difference between the pip counts of the two players with tiles, rounded to the nearest five and divided by five.

 - In case of a blocked game between two players or two teams, the winning player or team's score is based on the total pips held by the opponents, not the difference.
 However, if the pip totals are equal there is no score.

 - In a blocked three-player game, only the player with the fewest pips scores.
 The winner's score is the difference between the opponents' total pips and his own pips, rounded to the nearest 5 and divided by 5.
 If there is a tie for fewest pips, no one scores.

 You will find many local variations as to how to pick the first player for a hand, what tiles can be lead, what score to play to, and the size of the hands.
+For example according to the 'official rules' in Armanino's book, the turn to play first rotates clockwise, passing to the left after each hand.
 These are not significant changes in the basic game.